generated digits

 Research areas

-We are pushing the frontiers of AI by:
+We are pushing the frontiers of Generalist AI by:

-We build systems that are smart, competent, energy-efficient and human-compatible.
-Major areas:
+We build learning intelligent systems that are general, competent, energy-efficient and human-compatible.
+Areas of interest are:

-÷ New kinds of machine learning in that we explore novel forms of computation and learning to improve the lifelong adaptation with small energy footprints.
-This includes, but not limited to, small-but-powerful language/foundation models, learning to explore, human-in-the-loop, self-supervised learning, knowledge-guided learning, prompt optimisation, distillation, continual learning, novelty seeking, intrinsic motivation, and physics-informed ML.
-See our presentation on assessment of Generative AI in 2023.
+We will invent new kinds of machine learning, explore novel forms of computation and learning to improve lifelong adaptation with small energy footprints.
+This includes, but is not limited to, small-but-powerful language/foundation models, learning to explore, human-in-the-loop, self-supervised learning, knowledge-guided learning, prompt optimisation, distillation, continual learning, novelty seeking, intrinsic motivation, and physics-informed ML.

-÷ Human-compatible ML in which we want to develop novel machine learning frameworks to bring human perspectives into AI to mitigate negative impacts caused by unintended consequences if unchecked.
-The significance is in advancing our understanding of the emergent and vital field of AI alignment.
-Expected outcomes include new frameworks for machines to rapidly learn from, and reason about, human preferences and actively pursue benefits for humans as intended.
+> AI Alignment focuses on developing novel machine learning frameworks to incorporate human perspectives, sometimes implicit, into AI to mitigate negative impacts caused by unintended consequences if left unchecked.
+Expected outcomes include new frameworks for machines to rapidly learn from and reason about human preferences, and actively pursue benefits for humans as intended.
 Expected benefits are advanced capabilities for effective human-machine partnership, pushing the frontier of responsible AI.

 We want to use AI to make the world better.
 Here are a few things we are passionate about: